-What will be the new name of Witte de With Center for Contemporary Art?
+What will be the new name?

 We believe that the new name should reflect our institution’s vocation, contemporary art and theory.
 A new name is being decided based on consultation with, and feedback from, multiple voices.
 The new name will come into effect on 27 January 2021.
 We first opened our doors to the public on 27 January 1990.
 Selecting this same day for pronouncing our new name in 2021 is in order to acknowledge our institution’s history.

 The name change is premised on two central criteria: Firstly, the current name “Witte de With,” as we are more commonly called, indicates the institution’s location 'Witte de Withstraat', but does not express the institution’s vocation (contemporary art and theory).
 Secondly, the current name impinges upon the institution’s pursuit of inclusivity, which is vital to the relevance and contribution of cultural practice in general.

 What made you decide to change the name?

 The decision for a name change was triggered by an Open Letter to Witte de With published on 14 June 2017 by Egbert Alejandro Martina, Ramona Sno, Hodan Warsame, Patricia Schor, Amal Alhaag, and Maria Guggenbichler, and the debates that followed.
 The impact of the Open Letter was deep, to the extent that it advanced an ongoing debate and process of decolonization in The Netherlands, and, no less, to the point that the critique made us aware to acknowledge our blind spot, and to strengthen our work in issues of representation.
 In the face of this predicament, on 7 September 2017, the institution vowed to make a name change.